open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 - The newly started Firefox process sent a message to the existing running process, requesting it to open a URL in a new tab

 Since we're talking about message passing between 2 processes, there's a chance that maybe D-Bus was involved.
-Let's check: we'll use a tool called `dbus-monitor` that will print all messsages passed through D-Bus.
+Let's check: we'll use a tool called `dbus-monitor` that will print all messages passed through D-Bus.

 ```console
 student@os:~$ dbus-monitor